Tropical Storm Lisa forms in Caribbean, likely to grow - WTOP News

 MEXICO CITY (AP) — Tropical Storm Lisa formed Monday in the Caribbean south of Jamaica and the Cayman Islands and was forecast to make landfall, likely as a hurricane, in Central America later in the week.

-The U.S. National Hurricane Center said Lisa had maximum sustained winds of 40 mph (65 kmh) and was moving west at 14 mph (22 kph).
-The center of the storm was located about 175 miles (285 kilometers) south of Kingston, Jamaica.
+The U.S. National Hurricane Center said Lisa had maximum sustained winds of 45 mph (75 kmh) and was moving west at 12 mph (19 kph).
+The center of the storm was located about 290 miles (470 kilometers) south-southeast of Grand Cayman.

+Belize issued a hurricane watch for its entire coastline and Honduras issued a hurricane watch for its Bay Islands, Roatan being the best known of them.
+Guatemala and Mexico issued tropical storm watches.

 Copyright © 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.